Image: Venetian Interior/Wine Shop – John Singer Sargent (1903)

 Dupont:

-Connecticut Ave Wine and Liquor (Bobby’s) – This little shop plastered on the outside with promo material looks inconspicuous.
-Inside, there is a dense selection – eyeballing it I’d say in a fifth the space of Pearson’s they carry a broader selection and cover all price points.
+Connecticut Ave Wine and Liquor (Bobby’s) (Store Website) – This little shop plastered on the outside with promo material looks inconspicuous.
+Inside, there is a dense selection – eyeballing they have about a fifth the space of Pearson’s they carry a broader selection and cover all price points.
 The owner knows his stock and is helpful.

-Market at Cork – The shop inside the café, inside the restaurant.
+Market at Cork (Store Website) – The shop inside the café, inside the restaurant.
 They carry a very thoughtful, but not large, inventory of Old World wines, with no duds on the shelves.

-Cork & Fork – Their selection is broader than Cork (but not huge).
+Cork & Fork (Store Website) – Their selection is broader than Cork (but not huge).
 Good service and passionate owners.
 Ironically, Cork and Fork does not serve food, but Cork does.

 Shaw:

-Grand Cata – The shop focuses on wine from Latin America and the Iberian Peninsula, but have a few from outside that region.
-The owner is passionate and smart.
+Grand Cata (Store Website)– The shop focuses on wine from Latin America and the Iberian Peninsula, but have a few from outside that region.
+The staff is passionate and smart.
 Even with its narrower focus, you will still likely do better here than a generic liquor store.
+They have a second location with a wine bar at Union Market in the La Cosecha market.

 Bloomingdale:

-Domestique – The wine is natural, the staff is enthusiastic, selection is focused.
+Domestique (Store Website) – The wine is natural, the staff is enthusiastic, selection is focused.
 Their sweet spot is $20-45.

 Capitol Hill:

-Schneider’s – A stalwart of D.C. for years.
+Schneider’s (Store Website) – A stalwart of D.C. for years.
 They can handle bulk and single bottles of just about anything.
 Particularly strong on California and France.

 NE/H Street/Union Market:

-DCanter – Of the two, this is the spiffiest.
+DCanter (Store Website)– Of the two on this stretch, this is the spiffiest.
 A boutique wine store with a large room to host classes and tasting.
 They focus on small producers and organic wines – though not exclusively.
 The staff is passionate and knows the selection well.
-There is a separate section just for sub-$15 bottles.
 So if you are looking for something special, or to bring to something to a party, or to get into wine yourself, this is a great place to start.

 Brookland: